claudiajs/example-projects/dynamodb-examples/README.md

 **NOTE THIS TOO**
 You will also have to give the `[your-lambda]-executor` role access to DynamoDb.
 Got to [IAM](https://console.aws.amazon.com/iam/) and set it up.

+## Get started

+To set this up, first [set up the credentials](https://github.com/claudiajs/claudia/blob/master/getting_started.md#configuring-access-credentials), then.

+1. run `npm install` to grab the dependencies
+2. run `npm run create` to create the lambda project under the default name on AWS.
+    1. For subsequent deploys use the `npm run deploy` script
+3. Test the API with using the [example requests below](#testing)

 ## The API

 * `POST` to `/user` - stores a new user data object